Waukesha/Milwaukee Chapter: Hartland Walking Club – Hartland Segment Hike

 The Hartland Walking Club was created by local Waukesha/Milwaukee County Chapter volunteers on the Village of Hartland Ice Age Trail Community Committee.

-Waukesha/Milwaukee Chapter: Hartland Walking Club – Lapham Peak Prairie
+Waukesha/Milwaukee Chapter: Hartland Walking Club – Monches Segment Hike

 The Hike:

-Explore the National Scenic Ice Age Trail with us!
-This month we will be hiking the prairie portion of the Lapham Peak Segment.
-We will loop back along the bike trail for a 3-4 mile hike.
+Explore the Ice Age National Scenic Trail with us!
+This month we will be hiking the Monches Segment near Hartland.

 Details:

+This leisurely-paced hike will be about 3 miles.
 Bring water.
 Dress for the weather.
-Hiking sticks are helpful.
 We will cancel if weather or conditions are unsafe.
 These hikes are are free, and all ages and abilities are welcome.
 Ages 17 and under must be accompanied by a parent or guardian.
-Dogs must be leashed and cleaned up after.
 Follow us at Hartland Walking Club on Facebook for more details and to stay updated on what’s happening.
 Jeff Romagna and the Hartland Recreation Dept. organized this hike.

 Location: